logo for wingfieldaudio.com

 What's phantom power?

-Most mixers or mic preamps have a built-in, 48-volt phantom power supply that can be sent to the condenser mic through the mic cable.
+Most mixers and external mic preamps have a built-in, 48-volt phantom power supply that can be sent to the condenser mic through the mic cable.

 What's a mic pre-amp?